 Direct Management Method Host-Agent Management Method Assign (or obtain from the network administrator) a unique IP address and associated host name for each Storage Array's controllers that you will manage directly.
 Record each controller IP address and host name in the information record (Table 2-3 on page 15).
-Go to "Network Setup Using the RS-232 Assign (or obtain from the network administrator) a unique IP address and associated host name of each host that you will use to manage the Storage Array via the host-agent method.
+Co to "Network Setup Using the RS 222 Assign (or obtain from the network administrator) a unique IP address and associated host name of each host that you will use to manage the Storage Array via the host-agent method.
 Record the IP address and host name in the information record (Table 2-3 on page 15).
-Go to "Setting Up the DNS or Host Table" on Interface" on page 20. page 23.
+Co to "Softing Up the DNS or Host Table" on 2.
+Go to "Network Setup Using the RS-232 Interface" on page 21.
+2. Go to "Setting Up the DNS or Host Table" on page 24.